The following sections detail different aspects of render targets, useful when developing XNA Framework games.

 Some MRT implementations do not perform post-pixel shader operations, such as dithering, alpha testing, fogging, and blending or masking (except for depth-buffer and depth-stencil testing).
 Those that do (indicated by a value of true for the SupportsMultipleRenderTargetsPostPixelShaderBlending property).

 For those devices that support post-pixel shader operations, use CheckDeviceFormat (passing PostPixelShaderBlending for the queryUsages parameter value) to verify support for the specific surface format.
-If the result is false, you won't find any available post-pixel shader blending operations for that specific surface format.
+If the result is false, no post-pixel shader blending operations are available for that specific surface format.
 If true, the device is expected to apply the same state to all simultaneous render targets as follows: